memgraph/docs/docs/reference-guide/streams/transformation-modules/api/c-api.md

 | -------------- | -------------- |
 | typedef void (\*)(const struct mgp_messages \*, const struct mgp_graph \*, struct mgp_result \*, struct mgp_memory \*); | **[mgp_trans_cb](#typedef-mgp_trans_cb)** <br/>Entry-point for a transformation with a fixed result type |

+Each record of the result must contain the following fields:
+* the `query` field with a Cypher query as a string that will be executed against the database
+* the `parameters` field with the optional query parameters as a nullable map

 ## Functions

 |                | Name           |